meghamalladi/Passwordless-Authentication/README.md

 To set up AWS cognito, check out this medium article - /// to be posted ///

+1.Go to src folder and edit the file config.json with the appropriate details.

+    a.REGION is available in the top right corner of your aws service console.

+    b.USER_POOL_ID is available in the general settings of your user pool in your aws account as Pool Id.

+    c.APP_CLIENT_ID is available in the app clients tab of your user pool in your aws account App client id.

 ## To build and run:

 1.Go to the 'public'.
 Run the command: